daver234/SamsClubTVBuyingGuide/README.md

 * Swift 4 Decodable Protocol for parsing JSON from the server.
 * Networking with URLSession broken down into single responsibility classes.
 * Singleton for the data model.
 Simple struct data model.
-* Unit and UI tests with live and mock data tests
+* Unit and UI tests with live and mock data tests.
 * Storyboard, XIB, auto layout, stack views, segues, scroll view, tableview, page view controller, and animations.
 * Whole variety of different assets to support various screen resolutions.
 3D SceneKit assets with textures.
 * Consistency in navigation, UX, colors and assets.